zouppa/qpi/README.md

     pip install QPi_lib-0.2.7-py3-none-any.whl
     ```

-1. Runing QPi
+1. Running QPi

-    Open a web browser and point to : http://[Your Pi hostname or IP adress]:8000/
+    Open a web browser and point to : http://[Your Pi hostname or IP address]:8000/

     Then login using pi user and password

     ![N|Solid](https://github.com/zouppa/qpi/blob/main/resources/login.png)

-    You can go ahead and creayte a new Python 3 file, and import the needed library
+    You can go ahead and create a new Python 3 file, and import the needed library

     ```python
     import qpi_lib